RedisGears/RedisGears/docs/intro.md

 ```

 ## Keys Pattern
 By default, the KeysReader reads all keys in the database.
-This behavior can be controlled by providing the reader with a glob-like pattern that, upon the function's execution, is matched against every key name.
+This behaviour can be controlled by providing the reader with a glob-like pattern that, upon the function's execution, is matched against every key name.
 The reader generates input records only for the keys with names that successfully match the pattern.

 The reader's key names' pattern is set to "*" by default, so any key name matches it.
 One way to override the default pattern is from the context's `run()` method.
 To have input records consisting only of persons, we can use the pattern `person:*` to discard keys that don't match it by providing it like so: